 No Air Conditioning

-Because the alternator belt is often in charge of keeping your air conditioning system functional, no cool air once you turn the air conditioner on could indicate that there is an issue with the alternator belt.
+Because the alternator belt is often in charge of keeping your air conditioning system functional, no cool air, once you turn the air conditioner on, could indicate that there is an issue with the alternator belt.

 Squealing Sounds

 One of the most recognizable signs of a loose alternator belt is the high-pitched squealing sound that accompanies it.
-If you are hearing this sound coming from the front of your car, there is a good chance your alternator belt is loose and needs to be realigned, or the belt is completed damaged and needs to be replaced.
+If you are hearing this sound coming from the front of your car, there is a good chance your alternator belt is loose and needs to be realigned, or the belt is completely damaged and needs to be replaced.

 Engine Overheating